You don't have any saved vehicles!

 How often should brake rotors be replaced?
-Most vehicles require a replacement by the 70,000-mile mark, but the service may be necessary at an earlier point if your driving habits and the local climate/road conditions call for it.
+Most vehicles require a replacement by the 70,000-mile mark, but the service may be needed sooner if your driving habits and the local climate/road conditions call for it.

-The next possible reason a car trembles when shaking is that the tires are in need of service.
-They could be out of alignment, or they might just be getting old and require a replacement.
-In either case, your suspension will be working overtime to attempt to keep things balanced as you drive.
+The next possible reason a car trembles when shaking is that your tires need service.
+They could be out of alignment, or they might just be getting old and need to be replaced.
+Either way, your suspension is working overtime trying to keep things balanced as you drive.
 Hitting a curb or a pothole in Monroe can be enough to knock things out of alignment, and you’ll feel the effect in your steering wheel when you brake.

-If your steering or suspension systems require attention, you’ll likely feel shaking not only when you brake, but also when you’re driving along as normal.
+If your steering or suspension systems require attention, you’ll feel shaking not only when you brake but also when you’re driving on the roads.
 There are some instances, however, when a particular damaged part like an axle shaft could centralize the shaking to only happen when you’re coming to a stop.

-When you have your vehicle in for oil changes or tire rotations, it’s smart to request a general vehicle inspection as well.
+When you have your vehicle in for oil changes or tire rotations, it’s recommended to also request a general vehicle inspection.
 During the inspection, all of your vehicle’s vital systems, including steering and suspension, will be checked.
 If there’s an issue, your service tech can let you know so you can act proactively.

-As you can see, the question of “Why does my car shake when braking?” can lead to a number of answers.
-As such, it’s smart to have your vehicle inspected by a professional mechanic who can pinpoint the exact problem and remedy it, allowing you to safely get back on the road in West Chester.
+The question, “Why is my Mercedes-Benz shaking when I brake?” can lead to several answers.
+This is why it’s best to have your vehicle inspected by a factory-trained and certified mechanic who can pinpoint the exact problem and remedy it, allowing you to safely get back on the road in West Chester.
 Every last one of your vehicle’s components should be given proper attention, but the brakes, especially, should never be ignored.
-If you suspect an issue, you can schedule a service appointment at the Mercedes-Benz of West Chester service center to have your vehicle serviced in a timely manner.
+If you suspect an issue, you can schedule a service appointment at the Mercedes-Benz of West Chester service center to have your vehicle serviced promptly.

 Have lingering questions about why your car trembles when braking?
-We invite you to contact our service team online or call us directly at (513) 870-1000 anytime!
+We invite you to contact our service team!
+Want to know how to check brake fluid? or how long brakes last?
 Our experienced technicians have seen it all, and they’re always happy to assist.
-Before you visit our Mason-area service center, be sure to take a look at our service specials so you don’t miss out on great savings.
+Be sure to take a look at our service specials so you don’t miss out on great savings.
 Whether you need help with your brakes or your timing belt needs repairs, we can get you a great deal on service.